Nitrokey/nitrokey-documentation/nethsm/ejbca.rst

 Executing The Example
 ---------------------

-If you want to experiment with the given example you can clone with git the `nethsm-pkcs11 repository <https://github.com/Nitrokey/nethsm-pkcs11>`__ and run the following commands:
+If you want to experiment with the given example you can use git to clone the `nethsm-pkcs11 repository <https://github.com/Nitrokey/nethsm-pkcs11>`__ and run the following commands:

 - Configure a NetHSM, either a real one or a container.
-See the getting-started guide for more information.
+See the `getting-started guide <getting-started>`__ for more information.
 - Change the libnethsm_pkcs11 configuration to match your NetHSM in ``container/ejbca/p11nethsm.conf``.
 - Build the container.